mattzzw/midi_muppet_hx_2btn/README.md

 The LOOPER Mode can be disabled.
 This can be handy if you want to cycle between SCROLL/SNAPSHOT and FS modes more quickly or you simply don't need the LOOPER mode:

 - Press **dn** while powering up the MIDI Muppet: The device will additionally blink 5 time red to indicate that LOOPER mode has been **disabled**.
-- Press **up** while powering up the MIDI Muppet: The device will additionally blink 5 times green to indicate that LOOPER MODE has been **enabled**.
+- Press **up** while powering up the MIDI Muppet: The device will additionally blink 5 times green to indicate that LOOPER mode has been **enabled**.

 # Building MIDI Muppet HX
 Parts are around 20€: